The School Day

 Parents and carers of new children, as well and the children and their teacher sign a Home-School Agreement, which clearly sets out what we can expect from one another.

 At Griffin Park, we want homework to be meaningful and enjoyable.
 Through Key Stage 1 and 2, children are given spellings and maths facts to learn along with a variety of tasks that the Class teacher may send home to enhance your child's learning.
 Whilst some tasks can be completed independently, we expect a parent or carer to assist their child when necessary.
+From Year 1 to Year 6 children bring home a reflective journal as homework - tasks are set and your child can be as creative as they like.
 Homework remains an optional task for children at Griffin Park Primary School.

 We ask for donations from parents on a weekly basis of 50p which goes into our school fund.
 This helps to pay for many of the more exciting opportunities we give to our children.
 We would be very grateful if you could help us by supporting this tradition.